shahamed/rocFFT/docs/how-to/working-with-rocfft.rst

 elements are being transformed.
 No more than :math:`2N` elements of temporary data will be written to the buffers during the transform.

-These policies apply to both input and output buffers, because :ref:`not in-place transforms may overwrite input data<resultplacement>`.
+These policies apply to both input and output buffers, because :ref:`not in-place transforms may overwrite input data
+<resultplacement>`.

+.. _input_output_fields:

 Input and Output Fields
 =======================